Elive/elive-upgrader/tree/usr/lib/elive-upgrader/hooks/README-howto.txt

     FILE TYPES:
         xxxxx.sh:       script to run (optional)
-        CHANGELOG.txt:  a changelog to tell the user what has been upgraded/fixed (optional)
+        CHANGELOG.txt:  a changelog to tell the user what has been upgraded/fixed (optional), only plain text is possible for now